Book Chats on Discoveries.

 There are copies at Bible House England, the British Museum, the Bodleian Library Oxford, University Library Cambridge, Harvard Library, and the New York Public Library.

-What is even more extraordinary is that their extreme rarity is due to the efforts of Mary I of England to restore the (Latin) Vulgate Bible, after she became queen in 1553.
-In her effort to promote Roman Catholicism she ordered all copies of this book to be destroyed—despite having translated Erasmus' commentary on St. John, for which she is praised in this very book!
+What is even more extraordinary is that their rarity is due in part to the efforts of Mary I of England to restore the (Latin) Vulgate Bible, after she became queen in 1553.

 The Royal Articles of Edward V1 for 1547 survive and make fascinating reading.